Botanical Name: Lavandula latifolia

 Description: Fresh, floral, herbaceous, camphoraceous odour

 Caution: Non-toxic, non-irritating except in high concentration.
 As it contains moderate ketone content, this oil is best mixed with benign oils.
-Avoid high doses during pregnancy.
+Avoid during pregnancy.

 Packaging: Dark amber bottle with orifice reducer (for controlled essential oil dispensing).

 Some images on this website are for illustrative purposes only.
 Please read our disclaimer before purchasing our products.